Searching for Developers on GitHub in 2021: A Complete How-To Guide

 Location: if you aren’t looking for remote employees, location is an important search parameter.
 Here are a few examples of how to combine these conditions in your search:

-- language: ruby on rails location:Moscow followers:5..10
+- language: ruby on rails location:Austin followers:5..10

 Find profiles: site:github.com “public activity” -tab.activity